 We invite you to worship with us when you’re visiting St. Augustine.
-Enjoy a tour of the church by one of our trained docents during the week and then return on Sunday to join us in worship.
+Enjoy a tour of the church, Tuesday – Saturday 11 AM – 3:45PM, by one of our trained docents during the week and then return on Sunday to join us in worship.
 Our visitors come from across the state, the nation, and the world.
-If you are new to St. Augustine and St. Johns County, we hope you will consider becoming a part of our community of faith, joining us in worship, witness, fellowship, and service.
-We would love for you to make us your cherished place of worship.
+If you are new to St. Augustine and St. Johns County, we hope you will consider becoming a part of our community of faith, join us in worship, witness, fellowship, and service.
+We would love for you to make us your spiritual home.